OXID-eSales/gdpr-base-module/README.md

 * Users to delete their shipping addresses.
 * Users to delete their account.

+## Bugs and Issues

+If you experience any bugs or issues, please report them in the section **Module GDPR Base** of https://bugs.oxid-esales.com.

 ## License

 Licensing of the software product depends on the shop edition used.